 If you don't have a printer you could make a Jason of your own design or even draw a picture.

 The Jason kit is normally £5.80.
 However, I don't want a fee to be a barrier to joining in with 'Jason Flies Again!'.
-You can request the kit free of charge and if you want to make a donation you can through my Paypal.
+For the purpose of this project this has become a suggested donation.
+You can make a donation through my Paypal.

 2: Follow the tutorial which gives you instructions on how to make Jason.